eosnetworkfoundation/docs/docs/50_eos-evm/20_getting_started/70_deploy-local-nodes.md

 In this case `6057361d` is the function first 4 bytes of hash of `store(uint256 num)` (more precisely, `bytes4(keccak256("store(uint256)"))`, see https://solidity-by-example.org/function-selector/) , we use 123 as the value of `num`, which is 7b in hex form.

-Once you get the raw trasnaction, then we can push into Tx Wrapper to sign as the Antelope transaction and push to Antelope blockchain:
+Once you get the raw trasnaction, then we can push into Tx Wrapper to sign as the EOS transaction and push to EOS blockchain:

 ```shell
 curl http://127.0.0.1:18888 -X POST -H "Accept: application/json" -H "Content-Type: application/json" --data '{"method":"eth_sendRawTransaction","params":["0xf88a02843b9aca00830f42409451a97d86ae7c83f050056f03ebbe45100104676480a46057361d000000000000000000000000000000000000000000000000000000000000007b8279a9a0a2fc71e4beebd9cd1a3d9a55da213f126641f7ed0bb708a3882fa2b85dd6c30ea0164a5d8a8b9b37950091665194f07b5c4e8f6d1b0d6ef162b0e0a1f9bf10c7a7"],"id":1,"jsonrpc":"2.0"}'